jacebenson/sn/src/getting-started/Catalog_Items_Flow/index.md

 14. In the flow field, add your flow and save/update your item

 Your catalog item now has this functionality:
-* Upon submission, the user is emailed letting them know that we received their request (this happens automatically without your configuration). (note that emails are disabled in sandbox so you won't actually see the email)
+* Upon submission, the user is emailed letting them know that we received their request (this happens automatically without your configuration).
 * If the user did not mark the checkbox question as true, then it will create a task for you to complete and the task will remain open until that task is completed before the flow continues.
 * If the user marked the checkbox question as true/checked, then it will send an approval request to you first, and upon approval the flow will continues
 * If the task is completed, then a "completed" email is sent to the user